-The E-PACE’s suspension set-up makes negotiation your favourite B-road a hoot, while models with 4-wheel-drive add more traction and agility to the overall driving experience.
+The E-PACE’s suspension set-up makes negotiation your favourite B-road a hoot, while models with four-wheel drive add more traction and agility to the overall driving experience.
 It’s a fun drive all round.

 All models have plenty of power and a comfortable, refined ride, so fast overtaking on long motorway journeys won’t be a problem.
 Thanks to its compact dimensions, the E-PACE is equally at home in the city, where it’s more than happy negotiating city streets and tight parking spaces.